eabredder/KilnLog/README.md

 - **Good threshold 88 %** (dashed green) — wick-adjacent RH above this line means the wick is healthy and the psychrometric measurement is trusted at full weight.
 - **Failed threshold 70 %** (dashed red) — wick-adjacent RH below this line in dry-air conditions means the Kilntroller has detected a failed wick and switched to sensor-only EMC automatically.
 Fan control continues uninterrupted.

-**Right axis — °C**
+**Right axis — temperature difference** (°C or °F, follows the unit toggle)

 - **Temperature depression dT** (purple, filled) — the difference between the dry-bulb and wet-bulb temperatures.
 Evaporation from the wet wick cools the wet-bulb sensor below ambient air temperature; this gap is the primary input to the psychrometric calculation.
-A healthy, well-wetted wick typically shows **4–8 °C** at normal kiln operating temperatures.
+A healthy, well-wetted wick typically shows **4–8 °C (7–14 °F)** at normal kiln operating temperatures.
 The dry-bulb sensor's anti-condensation heater adds a small upward bias to the absolute value — watch the trend, not the number.
-- **Dew margin °C** (amber) — the difference between the current dry-bulb temperature and the dew point (the temperature at which the air would become fully saturated and condensation would form).
+- **Dew margin** (amber) — the difference between the current dry-bulb temperature and the dew point (the temperature at which the air would become fully saturated and condensation would form).
 A large dew margin indicates dry air where evaporation is most reliable.
 When this line drops toward zero the air is near-saturated and evaporation is physically suppressed regardless of wick condition.
 - **Zero reference** (dashed red) — a baseline to make it easy to see when the depression has collapsed.

 **Reading the chart together:** if the depression collapses toward zero, check wick RH and dew margin to identify the cause: